Maze graphics or online Mazes in virtual reality are cool, but nothing can

 screenshot of this Maze in Daedalus can be seen here.

-Survivor Maze #5: In Survivor
+- Survivor Maze #5: In Survivor IX,

-Survivor Maze #6: In Survivor
+- Survivor Maze #6: In Survivor XI,

-XI, the immunity challenge for the final four was a race
+the immunity challenge for the final four was a race

 through a bird shaped Maze.
 The final contestants had to race through the